-The Company accounts for stock options and restricted stock as equity awards whereas the stock appreciation rights and employee stock purchase plan are accounted for as liability awards.
+The Company accounts for stock options and restricted stock as equity awards whereas the employee stock purchase plan is accounted for as a liability award.
 Compensation expense for stock options and restricted stock awards is recognized on a straight-line basis over the vesting period of the awards.